Secure-Embedded-Systems/woot2025-GlitchGluck/README.md

 - `rtl-demo/`
   Provides an RTL-level walkthrough demonstrating how to document scan states within a simulation testbench and how to generate the Dynamic State Transition Graph (DSTG).
-  *Note: This is an RTL-only demonstration.
-The gate-level netlist cannot be released.*

 - `example0/`
   Walkthrough example described in **Section 5** of the paper.